 A series of tests in accordance with EN 13124-2 has been conducted on Hammerglass vehicle screens.
 Screens in a number of designs were mounted in various types of steel frame.
 Seven explosions were carried out, at a distance of 3 metres and 5 metres respectively.
 As a result it was demonstrated that 12 mm Hammerglass screens withstand the pressure wave generated by 3 kg TNT being exploded at a distance of 3 metres.
 As an added bonus, at the end of the test SP arranged several kilograms of excavated rock in front of the explosive charge.
 The rocks made deep notches in the screens, but nothing more.
 On the other hand, the rocks went straight through the steel plate in the container – 3 mm Corten steel – and the container was physically moved by the explosions, despite being filled with 20 tons of concrete pigs in order to stabilise it.

 The Hammerglass RABS-frame has been developed with a focus on maximising personal safety in tough environments.
 Large rocks, trees, logs, sharp stones and explosions – the machine driver must feel safe when facing any of these hazards.
 Our specially developed system comprising a 12 mm Hammerglass screen bolted to a sturdy steel frame has undergone rigorous testing at SP Technical Research Institute of Sweden and SMP Swedish Machinery Testing Institute, and meets the requirements laid down in the RABS-classification.
-In order to combat wear and tear from the windscreen wiper in extremely dusty and gravelly situations, as experienced in mines and quarries for example, the screen is provided with a self-adhesive sacrificial film.
-The driver himself replaces the sacrificial film as and when required.
+In order to combat wear and tear from the windscreen wiper in extremely dusty and gravelly situations, as experienced in mines and quarries for example, the screen is provided with a sacrificial screen, which is replaced as and when required.

 Brand specific RABS-frames for common excavator models.
 Available with or without windshield wipers.
 Supplied with 12 mm Hammerglass and 4 mm sacrificial screen.
 The sacrificial screen protects the 12 mm windscreen in the RABS-frame against wear during hammering.
 The sacrificial screen is easily removed when not needed, and is easy to replace when worn out.

 Brand specific RABS-frames for common wheel loader models.
-Supplied with 12 mm Hammerglass and sacrificial film.
+Supplied with 12 mm Hammerglass and sacrificial screen.